loafey/master-thesis/Opponent_Questions.md

 - The benchmarks you have presented seem to have been done on dataset 4.
-Did you test it on the other datasets, and if so, what were the results.
+Did you test it on the other datasets, and if so, what were the results?